 - The announcements.
 All of them qualify, but some stand out:

-- "Dr. Pepper, Dr. Pepper, please report to the diabetes ward."
+- "Dr. Pepper, Dr. Pepper, please report to the Diabetes ward at once."

-- "Dr. Prang will not perform a surgery today, he went meshuga."
+- "Dr. Prang will not be performing a surgery today, he went meshuga."

-- A girl's voice after Brody knocks down a restaurant tent:
+- A girl's voice after Brody knocks down a restaurant tent from an earlier seizure:

 - After Prang teaches Litto the proper location of organs by hitting them and naming what he hit, Flicker tries that on himself.